Michael Pettersson: Cannabis decriminalisation

 In September 2018, Pettersson introduced a historic bill to decriminalise the possession and personal use of small amounts of cannabis in the ACT.
 This Bill was passed by the ACT Legislative Assembly on the 25th of September 2019, making the ACT the first jurisdiction to decriminalise cannabis in Australia.

 Drug decriminalisation

 In February 2021, Pettersson introduced a bill into the ACT Legislative Assembly to decriminalise small quantities of some drugs.
 Under this proposed legislation certain drugs such as MDMA, cocaine, methamphetamine and heroin would be decriminalised in small quantities for personal use and possession.
 The Legislative Assembly is currently undertaking an Inquiry into the Bill which will be reported on in October 2021.

+The bill passed the ACT Legislative Assembly on 20 October 2022, with support from Labor and Greens members.
+The Canberra Liberals voted against the bill.
+The new laws came into effect on 28 October 2023, making the ACT the first jurisdiction in Australia to decriminalise the personal possession of small amounts of illicit drugs.

 Personal life

 One of Pettersson's hobbies is chess.
 He became the first politician to play in the 25th Australian National University Chess Open in Canberra.
 Pettersson also enjoys mountain biking, yoga and the US TV Show 'Survivor'.